-The U.S. Environmental Protection Agency (EPA) and the Idaho Department of Environmental Quality regulate air quality in the state.
+The U.S. Environmental Protection Agency (EPA) and the Idaho Department of Environmental Quality regulate air quality in the State.
 The Clean Air Act (CAA), as amended, gives the EPA the responsibility of establishing primary and secondary National Ambient Air Quality Standards (NAAQS) (40 CFR Part 50) that set acceptable concentration levels for seven criteria pollutants.
 These standards represent the maximum allowable ambient concentrations for ground-level ozone (O3), carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), respirable particulate matter (PM) (including particulate matter equal to or less than 10 microns in aerodynamic diameter [PM10] and particulate matter equal to or less than 2.5 microns in aerodynamic diameter [PM2.5]), and lead (Pb).
 Ground level O3 is created through the reactions of volatile organic compounds (VOCs) and nitrogen oxides (NOx) in the presence of sunlight.
-Short-term standards (i.e., for periods generally less than 24 hours) have been established for pollutants contributing to acute health effects, while long-term standards (i.e., for quarterly or annual averages) have been established for pollutants contributing to adopt standards stricter than those established under the federal program; however, the state of Idaho has not set stricter standards, and as such, only the federal standards apply to proposed projects.
+Short-term standards (i.e., for periods generally less than 24 hours) have been established for pollutants contributing to acute health effects, while long-term standards (i.e., for quarterly or annual averages) have been established for pollutants contributing to chronic health effects.
+The EPA has given each state the authority to adopt standards stricter than those established under the federal program; however, the state of Idaho has not set stricter standards, and as such, only the federal standards apply to proposed projects.
 Table 3-2 below summarizes the EPA NAAQS for federally listed criteria pollutants adopted by Idaho.